2001 Bangladeshi general election

 General elections were held in Bangladesh on 1 October 2001.
-The 300 single-seat constituencies of the Jatiya Sangsad were contested by 1,935 candidates representing 54 parties and including 484 independents.
+The 300 seats of the Jatiya Sangsad were contested by 1,935 candidates representing 54 parties and 484 independents.
 The elections were the second to be held under the caretaker government concept, introduced in 1996.

-The result was a win for the Four Party Alliance of the Bangladesh Nationalist Party (BNP), Jamaat-e-Islami Bangladesh, Jatiya Party (Manju) and Islami Oikya Jote.
+The result was a victory for the Four Party Alliance of the Bangladesh Nationalist Party (BNP), Jamaat-e-Islami Bangladesh, Jatiya Party (Manju) and Islami Oikya Jote.
 BNP leader Khaleda Zia became Prime Minister.

 Background

 The Seventh Parliament headed by Prime Minister Sheikh Hasina was dissolved on 13 July 2001, having completed its designated 5-year term (the first parliamentary administration to ever do so) and power was transferred to the caretaker government headed by Justice Latifur Rahman.

+Shortly after being sworn in as Chief Advisor, Latifur Rahman initiated a major administrative reshuffle, removing 13 secretaries, including the Principal Secretary to the Prime Minister's Office.
+The move generated significant public and political discussion at the time.
+The BNP demanded a crackdown on illegal arms and the arrest of criminals prior to the general election.
+During a meeting with journalists, BNP Chairperson Khaleda Zia expressed confidence in winning a two-thirds majority, or at the very least, a clear majority.
+The caretaker government soon launched a nationwide special operation, dividing the country into 68 sectors to carry out the campaign.
+Meanwhile, Awami League President Sheikh Hasina raised concerns about the neutrality of the caretaker government during the election campaign, accusing it of acting in alignment with BNP directives.

 Electoral system

-In 2001, the 345 members of the Jatiya Sangsad consisted of 300 seats directly elected by first-past-the-post voting in single-member constituencies, and 45 seats reserved for women.
-The reserved seats were distributed based on the national vote share.
+The 300 members of the Jatiya Sangsad were elected by first-past-the-post voting in single-member constituencies.
+The law providing for 30 seats reserved for women had expired prior to the elections.

 Conduct

-The international and national monitors declared the polling free and fair even though the Awami League alleged massive vote rigging by the BNP.
+The international and national monitors declared the polling free and fair despite the Awami League alleging massive vote rigging by the BNP.
 The accusation was denied by the Chief Election Commissioner, who declared the charges "baseless".
 International observers, from the European Union, the United Nations and the Carter Center of former US President Jimmy Carter, also praised the heavy voter turnout, which was 75%.

 Results

-The BNP were the clear winners in terms of seats, winning a secure majority with 193 (of 300) seats.
+The BNP were the clear winners in terms of seats, winning a secure majority with 193 of the 300 seats.
 BNP's allied parties Jamaat-e-Islami Bangladesh, Jatiya Party (Manju) and Islami Oikya Jote also won a combined 23 seats, bringing the alliance total to 216 seats.
 As a result of the first-past-the-post voting system in Bangladesh, Awami League only secured 62 seats, despite a difference in popular vote share of only ≈1.4%.
 Voter turnout was very high at 75%.

-Of the 300 directly elected seats, only seven were won by women.
-This parliament marked an increase in the number of reserved seats for women (which are in addition to the 300 directly elected seats) from 30 to 45.
-Of these 45 reserved seats, 36 were awarded to BNP.
+Of the 300 seats, only seven were won by women.

+The results were highly disproportionate, with the BNP winning 131 more seats than the Awami League despite their popular vote total differing by less than one percentage point.